 1. His Son Cameron George Romero is a Filmmaker

-Romero’s youngest son, Cameron George Romero, was born in Pittsburgh, Pennsylvania.
+Romero’s eldest son, Cameron George Romero, was born in Pittsburgh, Pennsylvania.
 He attended Thiel College in his youth, and spent his post-grad years moving around the country and working crew on various film sets.
 He eventually found his niche in creative marketing, according to his Facebook bio, and worked his way up to become the head of Batpack Studios in 2004.

 During his time at Batpack Studios, Cameron’s Facebook reports that he helmed two feature films, developed over 50 creative online marketing strategies and campaigns for Fortune 500 companies, and directed over 100 commercials for companies like Verizon, Verizon Wireless, The Lending Tree, Cracker Barrel, and Sony Electronics.